 Control Panel – Services Open up Services from Run Settings Control Panel Administrative Services There should be a service created for every Service and Interface listed in the Installation_*.cfg used for the installation.

 When checking each service, it would be a good idea to set all services that are supposed to run at that machine to run Automatically.
 This can be done by in each services’ properties.
-Similarly, for services that shouldn’t be running, set them to Disabled (test services on the prod machine / vise versa).
+Similarly, for services that shouldn’t be running, set them to Disabled (test services on the prod machine / vice versa).
 Also, the ‘Log On’ account should be set for certain services (although it wouldn’t hurt to set it for all services.
 Services that require the ‘log on’ to be set are (Services NT account should be used):

 IcsPrintService